01-edu/public/subjects/front-back/README.md

 ### Instructions

-Write a program that prints the previous and next alphabet of a given alphabet.
+Write a program that prints the previous and next alphabet of the alphabet.
 - If the number of arguments is different from `1`, print (`'\n'`).
 - If the length of the argument is different from `1`, print (`'\n'`)
 - If the argument is not a letter, print (`'\n'`)